 The American mezzo-soprano Helene Schneiderman was born in Flemington, New Jersey and began her studies at Westminster Choir College, Princeton.
 She completed a Master of Music in Voice Performance at the University of Cincinnati College of Music and went on to gain an Artists’ Diploma in Opera in 1981.
-After graduating, Helene moved to Germany, where in 1982, she joined the Heidelberg Opera Ensemble and since 1984 has been a member of the Staatstheater Stuttgart.
+After graduating, Helene moved to Germany, where in 1982, she joined the Heidelberg Opera Ensemble and from 1984 – 2022 was a member of the Staatstheater Stuttgart.
+In November of 2022 Ms Schneiderman will be made an honorary member of Staatstheater Stuttgart in honour of her years as part of the company.
 As well as her work with Stuttgart, she has made guest performances with many major European and American Opera Companies including Munich State Opera, Karlsruhe, Düsseldorf, Hamburg, Orlando, Florida and New York City Opera.
 From 1982-1987, she appeared regularly at the Heidelberg Schlossfestival and appeared at the Rossini Festival in Pesaro in 1990.
 In 1998 Helene Schneiderman was given the prestigious title of Kammersängerin from the City of Stuttgart.
 At the time, she was the youngest singer ever to have been so honoured.